The svnserve program is a lightweight server, capable of speaking to clients over TCP/IP using a

 [users] harry = foopassword sally = barpassword

-The value of password-db
+The value of password-db can be an

 absolute or relative path to the users file.
 For many